Al-Arabi SC (Qatar)

 Al-Arabi Sports Club (النادي العربي الرياضي) is a Qatari sports club based in the capital city Doha.
 Founded in 1952, the most prominent team of the club is the football team that competes in the Qatar Stars League.
-The club's home ground is the 44,400-seat Al Thumama Stadium, where they have played since 2023.
+The club's home ground is the 44,400-seat Al Thumama Stadium, in Qatar where they have played since 2023.

 Al-Arabi had their first major success in 1978, winning the Emir of Qatar Cup, followed by various titles during the 1980s and 1990s.
 The club enjoyed their greatest period of success in those two decades, winning 17 major trophies.
 Domestically, Al-Arabi have won seven league titles, eight Emir of Qatar Cups, one Qatar Crown Prince Cup and six Qatar Sheikh Jassem Cups.
-Whilst they have also recently won the Qatar X UAE Super cup April 2023.
+Whilst they have also won the Qatar X UAE Super cup April 2023.
 This is their first International success.
 They have faced Sharjah FC and won.